Seven legal writing mistakes to avoid

 2) Beware of ambiguous pronouns

-An ambiguous pronoun occurs when a pronoun may refer to more than one antecedent (a prior word in the sentence), leaving readers uncertain as to your intended meaning (hence this error sometimes called an unclear antecedent).
+An ambiguous pronoun occurs when a pronoun may refer to more than one antecedent (a prior word in the sentence), leaving readers uncertain as to your intended meaning.

 Consider the sentence: "Laura has a letter for Diane, but couldn't deliver it because she was blocking her way."